Livio Bassi: Second World War

-In 1940 he was promoted to full Lieutenant.
+In 1940, he was promoted to full Lieutenant.

 In this unit, with Fiat G.50, he took part in his first military mission, on November 4, 1940, in Jannina (Greece).
 In December 1940 and January 1941 destroyed four enemy planes in combat.

 On 20 February 1941 Pat Pattle, a flying ace of the Royal Air Force, flying Hurricane Mk I V7724, was leading a group of six Hurricanes escorting 16 Blenheim light bombers — eight of No. 84 Squadron RAF, six of No. 211 Squadron and three of No. 30 Squadron RAF — to Berat.
 Fiat G.50bis from the 361a and 395a Squadriglia, 154° Autonomo Gruppo were scrambled from Berat airfield, but they were attacked by the higher altitude Hurricanes.
 Pattle led his section straight towards four Fiat G.50s and selected the leading aircraft as his own target.
 It was the first time he had fired the eight guns of the Hurricane, and the G.50 exploded.
-The Fiat G.50 was from 154° Gruppo and it was the first Hurricane victory that Pattle would claim.
+The Fiat G.50 was from 154° Gruppo, and it was the first Hurricane victory that Pattle would claim.
 The plane of Bassi was hit in this battle, after knocking down two British planes.

-He could land even with the damaged plane, but the aircraft caught fire burning.
+He could land even with the damaged plane, but the aircraft caught fire.
 Bassi died a few weeks after at the military hospital in Rome.
 A Gold Medal of Military Valor awarded posthumously.

 Memorials

-The Airport Trapani-Chinisia was named in 1949 to Livio Bassi, and after named the military Trapani–Birgi Airport.
+The Airport Trapani-Chinisia was named in 1949 after Livio Bassi, and was later named the military Trapani–Birgi Airport.